elissamskog/Seaweed-Market-Analysis-Indonesia/README.txt

 Supply Chain Management: The system uses the network graph to optimize routes and manage supply chain logistics based on the current state of batches, customer orders, and available routes.

 Network Graph (Supply Chain Network)
-This is a simplified Network of our supply_chain which only looks at unique location id's (type.city.island id's)
+This is a simplified Network of our supply_chain

 Nodes: Represent locations.
 Edges: Represent routes between locations.
 Edges are created based on the from and to fields in the Routes collection, with costs and other details from the route's data.